paul-hammant/tbd/content/observed-habits/index.md

 ## Facilitating commits

-Because everyone in a team is chasing HEAD of the trunk, there could be moment where one change is imagined that could inconvenience everyone else in some way.
+Because everyone in a team is chasing HEAD of the trunk, there could be a moment where one change is imagined that could inconvenience everyone else in some way.
 Say a big directory rename as part of an extensive rework of the source with it.
-It could be that the developer performing those two, does the rename first and pushes it through to the trunk where everyone will get it on the next pull/sync/update.
+It could be that the developer performing those two changes does the rename first and pushes it through to the trunk where everyone will get it on the next pull/sync/update.
 It might be that if separated somehow, the rename on its own is easier to consume by teammates, with the second being a relatively smaller commit later.